 - Atomic Hate : Virtually every larger urban or industrial center on the face of the world is showered by nukes.
 Even some of the smaller cities receive at least one.

-- Author Existence Failure: Not literally though.
-Due to an unrelated incident, Macragge1 was banned on AH.com some time after posting his 25th entry.
-It had been arranged that another board member posted the 26th entry, which was supposed to be the Epilogue anyway.
+- Author Existence Failure: Not literally; due to an unrelated incident in another thread (alleged trolling), Macragge 1 was permabanned on AH.com some time after posting his 25th entry.
+It was arranged that another board member posted the 26th entry, which was supposed to be the Epilogue anyway.

-- Cold War: The setting, specifically The Eighties version.
+- Cold War: The setting, specifically The '80s version.
 Needless to say, in this alternate universe, it went hot.

 - Cozy Catastrophe: Averted.
 Big time.